oldham123/cfa_level_iii/_readings/Reading 15 Managing Institutional Investor Portfolios.md

     - Portfolio often compartmentalised into business segments
     - Aggressive investing is reserved for any surplus
   - **Banks**:
-    - Primarily utilised as a means of ajusting overall asset and liability durations
+    - Primarily utilised as a means of adjusting overall asset and liability durations
     - Also used to provide liquidity when needed

 - *Risk*